gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am the King of King and Lord of Lords, and a name has been given me above every name, that at the name of Jesus Christ should all heaven and earth bow the knee.
+I am the King of King and Lord of Lords, and a name has been given me above every name, that at the name of Jesus Christ should all heaven and earth bow the knee.
-I am the Prince of Peace, and outside of me there is no peace.
+I am the Prince of Peace, and outside of me there is no peace.
-I am he who has given you rest, that you may rest in me and find shelter in my grace.
+I am he who has given you rest, that you may rest in me and find shelter in my grace.
-I am he who walks among the seven candlesticks, who commands my Father’s angels, and all things in heaven and earth are in my hands, as my Father gave them to me in my victory over the evil one until my enemies be made my footstool.
+I am he who walks among the seven candlesticks, who commands my Father’s angels, and all things in heaven and earth are in my hands, as my Father gave them to me in my victory over the evil one until my enemies be made my footstool.
-I am your Lord and your redeemer, and I am the good shepherd that has been crowned with all glory, and I hold life eternal in my hands for those who will but humble themselves and ask.
+I am your Lord and your redeemer, and I am the good shepherd that has been crowned with all glory, and I hold life eternal in my hands for those who will but humble themselves and ask.
 Declare me Lord!
 Fear not, my little children, as it is the last times and a great multitude shall be saved out of the coming tribulation.
 Whosoever calls on the name of Jesus Christ shall be saved, and I will heal them and reward them for their faithfulness.
 Truly, I walk among you, and what great thing has the Lord planned that he has not told his prophets before they come to pass?
 I tell you plainly, hearken to my voice, as very little time remains before the sound of the last trump.
 Even the angels stand ready in the heavens above, waiting on the trumpet blast!
 Your full redemption is at your door, so fear not and cleave to me, for your life is hid in me and is about to be revealed.

 187